rbbri/CV/README.md

 #### Coaching & Mentoring

   Since finishing the course at Makers I have supported other students in a role as an assistant coach.
-This involved performing code reviews for students on-site and support the delivery of the precourse for students off-site.
+This involved performing code reviews for students on-site and supporting the delivery of the precourse for students off-site.

   As a Mathematics teacher I encouraged students to develop a growth mindset and helped prepare them for self led learning upon leaving college.